jacob-long/personal-site/content/post/evaluating-kickers-methods-notes.markdown

 ---
-title: Building a statistical model for field goal kicker accuracy
-author: ''
+author: ""
-date: '2019-12-08'
-slug: kickers-methods-notes
 categories:
 - Data science
 - R
+date: "2019-12-08"
+disable_jquery: false
+draft: false
+image:
+  caption: ""
+  focal_point: ""
+math: false
+mathjax: false
+output:
+  blogdown::html_page:
+    toc: true
+photoswipe: false
+slug: kickers-methods-notes
+summary: Here I discuss statistical and logistical details involved in my attempts at modeling kicker talent.
+This includes model selection as well as a brief history of research.
+I use some quantitative assessments to compare my approach to previous attempts and it does quite well.
 tags:
 - statistics
 - NFL
 - sports
 - data science
 - R
 - Bayesian statistics
-draft: no
-summary: "Here I discuss statistical and logistical details involved in my attempts at modeling kicker talent.
-This includes model selection as well as a brief history of research.
-I use some quantitative assessments to compare my approach to previous attempts and it does quite well."
-image:
-  caption: ''
-  focal_point: ''
-photoswipe: false
-disable_jquery: false
-math: false
-mathjax: false
-output:
-  blogdown::html_page:
-    toc: true
+title: Building a statistical model for field goal kicker accuracy
 ---

-{{% alert note %}}
+{{% callout note %}}
 This is the methodological companion to [my post](/post/evaluating-kickers) on my proposed method for evaluating NFL kickers.
 To get all the results and some extra info about the data, check it out.
-{{% / alert %}}
+{{% / callout %}}

 When you have a hammer, everything looks like a nail, right?
 Well I'm a big fan of multilevel models and especially the ability of MCMC estimation to